 When starting practicing at AMP you are in the garages area lined up with the other cars in the session (assuming you selected to have other cars on track with you).
 Every circuit has a different style of starting position.
 Sometimes, you’re actually inside a garage.
 Sometimes you’re in the paddock near a trailer.
 It all depends on who modeled the track.

 From this home area, you can dive into some game settings but also dive into the tuning options for your vehicle of choice.
-Whenever you hit
+Whenever you hit on your keyboard while driving, you are essentially taken back here (with some exceptions).

 In the case of a stock Corvette C6 Grand Sport, you don’t get a lot of dials to turn on the settings.
 This is representative of how the car is from the factory.
 You can do basic alignment and tire pressure adjustments, but spring rates, shocks, and other things are fixed to factory specs.